judithpinto/SolPelvia_Lleida/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Isaura Moyà

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Fisioterapeuta especialitzada en sòl pelvià

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Stanford University
+- name: Universitat Rovira i Virgili
   url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: M'apassiona el cos humà i els processos pel que passa

 # Interests to show in About widget
-interests:
-- Artificial Intelligence
+interessos:
-- Computational Linguistics
+- Recuperació física
-- Information Retrieval
+- Sol pelvià

 # Education to show in About widget
 education: